jalammar/ecco/readme.md

 Feature attribution using Integrated Gradients helps you explore model decisions.
 In this case, switching "weakness" to "inclination" allows the model to correctly switch the prediction to *positive*.

-### Explore the world-knowedge of GPT models by posing fill-in-the blank questions.
+### Explore the world knowledge of GPT models by posing fill-in-the blank questions.
 ![Asking GPT2 where heathrow airport is](https://ar.pegg.io/img/ecco/gpt2-heathrow-1.png)

 Does GPT2 know where Heathrow Airport is?
+Yes.
+It does.

 ### What other cities/words did the model consider in addition to London?
 ![Asking GPT2 where heathrow airport is](https://ar.pegg.io/img/ecco/gpt-candidate-logits.png)